2015 Year-End Estate Planning Advisory

 Statutory Health Care Power of Attorney

-There were a large number of New York state developments this year.
+There were several New York state developments this year, though they were largely amendments to already previously enacted changes.
 Of particular note are the following areas.

 Non-Profit Revitalization Act of 2013

 On December 18, 2013, New York adopted the Non-Profit Revitalization Act of 2013, which dramatically changed and updated New York laws affecting governance, oversight, formation and administration of non-profit organizations incorporated, authorized to do business, or soliciting charitable contributions in New York.
-The act is intended to simplify certain archaic procedures of administering non-profits in New York, and to streamline and strengthen the oversight and governance processes of such organizations.
+The act is intended to simplify certain archaic procedures of administering non-profit organizations in New York, and to streamline and strengthen the oversight and governance processes of such organizations.
 Most of the provisions of the act came into effect as of July 1, 2014.
-However, the effective date of the law prohibiting employees from acting as chair of a non-profit is postponed until January 1, 2016.
+However, the effective date of the law prohibiting employees from acting as chair of a non-profit organization has again been postponed, now until January 1, 2017.

 Changes to the New York Estate Tax and Trust Income Tax Regimes

-On April 1, the New York State 2014-2015 budget became effective and made several significant changes to: (1) New York's estate tax regime; (2) the income tax treatment of trusts created by New York residents that were exempt from tax under prior legislation ("exempt trusts"); and (3) incomplete gift nongrantor trusts (INGs) created by New York residents.
-Perhaps most notably, the exemption from New York State estate taxes will increase by the year 2019 to match the federal exemption from estate tax (i.e., $5 million indexed for inflation), but the full benefit of this increase is available only for estates that do not exceed the federal exemption amount, with this new benefit phasing out once an estate exceeds the federal exemption amount by 5%.
-Additionally, (1) certain gifts made by a New York resident between April 1, 2014 and January 1, 2019, and within three years of death, will be included in the decedent's New York gross estate; (2) New York's generation-skipping transfer tax was repealed; (3) the accumulated income of exempt resident trusts now will be subjected to a so-called "throwback" tax once distributed to a New York-resident beneficiary; and (4) the current net income of an ING created by a New York resident will be included in his or her New York State income tax. \
+On April 1, 2014, the New York State 2014–2015 budget became effective and made several significant changes to: (1) New York's estate tax regime; (2) the income tax treatment of trusts created by New York residents that were exempt from tax under prior legislation ("exempt trusts"); and (3) incomplete gift nongrantor trusts (INGs) created by New York residents.
+Perhaps most notably, the exemption from New York state estate taxes will increase by the year 2019 to match the federal exemption from estate tax (i.e., $5 million indexed for inflation), but the full benefit of this increase is available only for estates that do not exceed the federal exemption amount, with this new benefit phasing out once an estate exceeds the federal exemption amount by 5%.
+Additionally, (1) certain gifts made by a New York resident between April 1, 2014 and January 1, 2019, and within three years of death, will be included in the decedent's New York gross estate; (2) New York's generation-skipping transfer tax was repealed; (3) the accumulated income of exempt resident trusts now will be subjected to a so-called "throwback" tax once distributed to a New York-resident beneficiary; and (4) the current net income of an ING created by a New York resident will be included in his or her New York state income tax.
+Technical corrections awaiting enactment will extend the applicability of the tax rate table to incorporate decedents dying after April 1, 2015; clarify the gift add back provision to exclude any real or tangible personal property located outside of New York state at the time the gift was made; and clarify that the add back does not apply to decedents dying after January 1, 2019.
+The corrections also will clarify a disallowance of deductions relating to intangible personal property for estate of nonresident decedents.
+These changes, once enacted, will take effect immediately and be deemed to have been in effect on and after April 1, 2014.
+On October 27, 2015, the New York State Tax Department of Taxation and Finance issued a bulletin clarifying that deductions taken with regard to out-of-state real and tangible property not part of the New York gross estate must be excluded in calculating the New York estate tax.

 Public Access to Surrogate's Court Documents